boostorg/beast/README.md

 When using Microsoft Visual C++, Visual Studio 2015 Update 3 or later is required.

-These components are required in order to build the tests and examples:
+One of these components is required in order to build the tests and examples:

 * CMake 3.7.2 or later
 * Properly configured bjam/b2

 ## Building

-Beast is header-only so there are no libraries to build or link with.
-To use Beast in your project, simply copy the Beast sources to your project's source tree (alternatively, bring Beast into your Git repository using the `git subtree` or `git submodule` commands).
-Then, edit your build scripts to add the `include/` directory to the list of paths checked by the C++ compiler when searching for includes.
-Beast `#include` lines will look like this:
+Beast is header-only.
+To use it just add the necessary `#include` lines to your source files, like this:
 ```C++
 #include <beast/http.hpp>
 #include <beast/websocket.hpp>
 ```

-To link your program successfully, you'll need to add the Boost.System library to link with.
-If you use coroutines you'll also need the Boost.Coroutine library.
+To build your program successfully, you'll need to add the Boost.System library to link with.
+If you use coroutines you'll also need to link with the Boost.Coroutine library.
 Please visit the Boost documentation for instructions on how to do this for your particular build system.

 For the examples and tests, Beast provides build scripts for Boost.Build (bjam) and CMake.
 It is possible to generate Microsoft Visual Studio or Apple